Terminal.skills

 billing-automation

 Automate invoice generation, billing workflows, payment tracking, and revenue recognition for SaaS and service businesses.
-Use when building billing pipelines, usage-based invoicing, subscription management, payment reminders, or financial reporting.
-Trigger words: invoice, billing, payment, subscription, usage billing, revenue recognition, accounts receivable, payment reminder, overdue invoice, billing cycle, proration, Stripe billing.
+Use when building billing pipelines, generating invoice PDFs, usage-based invoicing, subscription management, payment reminders, or financial reporting.
+Trigger words: invoice, billing, payment, subscription, usage billing, revenue recognition, accounts receivable, dunning, proration, Stripe billing, generate invoice, create bill.

 Works with:claude-codeopenai-codexgemini-clicursor